 Surgery is a faster, and more impactful, treatment option.
 If possible, a vet will use a catheter to remove the obstruction.
 If this is not possible, a cystotomy and urolithotomy will be required.

-Although no surgery is without risk, these procedures are generally considered safe.
-Most cats make a rapid, full recovery.
-Surgery will not be an option for a senior cat living with pre-existing health concerns, though.
+Although no surgery is without risk, these procedures are considered safe.
+Most cats make a full recovery.
+Surgery will not be an option for a senior cat with pre-existing health concerns.

 Feline Interstitial Cystitis

-The symptoms of feline cystitis are very similar to that of a UTI.
-Cats living with cystitis will continuously attempt to urinate, but will be unable to do so.
+The symptoms of feline cystitis are similar to a UTI.
+Cats with cystitis will continuously attempt to urinate, but will be unable to do so.

 However, cystitis is caused by an inflammation of the bladder.
 This is not related to a bacterial infection.
-Instead, the problem comes from within.
+The problem comes from within.

-As Pet Health Network explains, feline cystitis will typically clear itself up in around a week.
+According to Pet Health Network, feline cystitis will typically clear itself up in around a week.
 This is a week of severe pain for your pet, though.

 Swollen Anal Glands in Cats